wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 I saw that memory usage constantly grows.
 It means that my script allocates more and more memory for objects, much faster than it frees some memory.
 This problem is called a *MEMORY LEAK*.
 So, why is that?...

 My script uses multiple threads - maybe it should be the first thing to check.
-I needed to pass some credentials data into each thread to be able to perform the required actions.
-A bunch of threads works in a pool to perform input-output heavy operations in a loop - I bet for every iteration this credentials data is put into memory again for each thread.
+I needed to pass Google Cloud Storage Client object into each thread to be able to perform the required actions.
+A bunch of threads work in a pool to perform input-output heavy operations in a loop - I bet for every iteration this credentials data is put into memory again for each thread.

-I made a code-review together with my friend and he helped me to find that this actually is a problem.
-We found that when a thread needs to use credentials data it recreates an object with that for EVERY iteration for EVERY thread.
-This was the root cause of our memory leak problem.
+I performed a code-review together with my friend and he helped me to find that this actually is a problem.
+Each thread creates a seemingly harmless GCS Client object every time the operation is performed.
+We've found out that it's not actually harmless - it was the root cause of the memory leak!

-The solution was to use threading.local() in Python - which allows storing data for each thread.
-After applying this fix - the credentials data object was created only once for each thread.
+The solution was to use threading.local() in Python ([https://docs.python.org/3.8/library/threading.html#threading.local](https://docs.python.org/3.8/library/threading.html#threading.local)) - which allows storing data for each thread.
+After applying this fix - GCS Client object was created only once for each thread.
 The memory leak problem is solved now! :)

 *Code with Memory Leak issue*
 ```python